 1. Critical Path Definition – Does the schedule define the critical path as:

-2. Critical Path continuity – Check if the critical path is genuine and not constraint driven.
+2. Critical Path continuity – Check if the critical path is genuine and not constraint-driven.
 Constraints may affect float and create false critical path(s).
 The technique used to assess the critical path is by adding durations to critical activities (say 100 days) then calculating the schedule.
-If the result of the new completion date is the same as the added duration, then the critical path is genuine, otherwise if there is a variance on the result then the activities were forced to be critical.
+If the result of the new completion date is the same as the added duration, then the critical path is genuine, otherwise, if there is a variance in the result then the activities were forced to be critical.

 3. Percent Criticality – Check to see what percentage of activities are critical and near critical (say float < 2 weeks) to gauge how tight the schedule is.
 Depending on the type of contract, the industry standard for manageable critical activities is between 30% to 40%.
 Anything above this percentage shall be described in the Basis of Schedule, including an explanation of how it will be managed.

 4. Critical Path Reasonableness – Check the critical path and near-critical paths or longest path and near longest path.
 What work is on these paths, and does it make sense given what the most difficult and time-consuming parts of the project are?